google/mono_repo.dart/mono_repo/README.md

 # an array.
 Alternatively, you can specify the SDK version(s) within each job.
 sdk:
  - dev
+ # Specific `pubspec` to test the lower-bound SDK defined in pubspec.yaml
+ # This is only supported for Dart packages (not Flutter).
+ - pubspec

 stages:
   # Register two jobs to run under the `analyze` stage.